Cedric Cobbs: National Football League

-Cobbs was drafted in the fourth round (128th overall) of the 2004 NFL Draft by the New England Patriots.
+Cobbs was selected in the fourth round (128th overall) of the 2004 NFL draft by the New England Patriots.
 After helping the Patriots win Super Bowl XXXIX as a rookie, he was released during final roster cuts on August 29, 2005.
 He was acquired by the Denver Broncos in 2006, via free agency.
 He played in two games and gained nine yards on three rushing attempts.
 He was released by the Broncos on May 1, 2007, but re-signed on August 21.
 He was released in the first round of roster cuts six days later.

 Cobbs appeared on the NFL radar again in March 2008, when he attended the largest NFL Pro Day in Arkansas football history.
 Cobbs worked out with the running backs in front of 45 NFL team officials.
 Cobbs was unable to make an NFL team for the 2008 season.
-He also attended the 2009 Pro Day at the University, joining former Razorback wide receiver Marcus Monk in attempting to make an NFL roster.
+He also attended the 2009 Pro Day at the university, joining former Razorback wide receiver Marcus Monk in attempting to make an NFL roster.